-Read our expert foodie guide to the best plant based restaurants in the UK serving plant based menus.
-From The Allotment in Stockport, Root in Bristol and Forest Side in Cumbria.
+Looking for vegetarian restaurants in the UK?
+Want to find the best vegan restaurants in London?
+Read our expert foodie guide to the best plant based restaurants in the UK serving vegetarian and vegan menus.
+Starting with London’s best vegetarian restaurants, moving on to the best from the UK, including The Allotment in Stockport, Root in Bristol and Forest Side in Cumbria.

 If the President of the United States ever arrives in the UK, he might want to visit this east London diner.
 Run by entrepreneurial ex-banker Nidhi Sharma, the Mile End restaurant serves creative and wholesome vegan versions of American comfort-food classics – think grilled cheese melts, battered corn dogs, cauliflower ‘buffalo’ wings and vegan pancakes (pictured below).
 But the pièce de résistance of a meat-free meal at 90° Melt is the signature Donald Trump saucy melt, combining house-smoked chipotle sauce, roasted peppers, baby corn, grilled onions and cheese.
 90degreemelt.co.uk